|Troop Committee Member|

 - The unit chaplain is appointed by the committee chairman to provide spiritual tone, guide the chaplain aide, give spiritual counseling, and promote the regular religious participation of each member.

 - The Scoutmaster is the adult responsible for working directly with the Scouts to help them create the program for the troop.
-The Scoutmaster trains boy leaders to run the troop by providing direction, coaching, and support.
+The Scoutmaster trains boy and girl leaders to run the troop by providing direction, coaching, and support.

 - Assistant Scoutmaster(s)

 - An Assistant Scoutmaster is one of the adult leaders age 18 or over who assist the Scoutmaster in delivering the troop program.

 The Scoutmaster and Assistant Scoutmasters are NOT formal members of the committee.
 The Scoutmaster and Assistant Scoutmasters are advisers to the committee.
 They may attend committee meetings to communicate scout plans and to coordinate the needs of the Scouts.
 This factor is important to remember during Boards of Review because the Boards of Review also serve as quality checks of the Scouting program as delivered by the Scoutmaster and the Assistant Scoutmasters.